recommenders-team/recommenders/SETUP.md

 ## Prepare Azure Databricks for Operationalization

 This repository includes an end-to-end example notebook that uses Azure Datbaricks to estimate a recommendation model using Alternating Least Squares, writes pre-computed recommendations to Azure Cosmos DB, and then creates a real-time scoring service that retrieves the recommendations from Cosmos DB.
-In order to execute that [notebook](notebooks//05_operationalize/als_movie_o16n.ipynb), you must install the Recommenders repository as a library (as described above), **AND** you must also install some additional dependencies.
-With the *Quick install* method, you just need to pass an additional option to the `scripts/databricks_install.py` script.
+In order to execute that [notebook](notebooks/05_operationalize/als_movie_o16n.ipynb), you must install the Recommenders repository as a library (as described above), **AND** you must also install some additional dependencies.
+With the *Quick install* method, you just need to pass an additional option to the [installation script](scripts/databricks_install.py).

 <details>
 <summary><strong><em>Quick install</em></strong></summary>